-Some of you may know that we starting camping a few years back and needless to say, mosquitos are more prevalent in the woods and on the water.
-Filling a group of planters with mosquito repelling plants is a must on our deck at the camp.
+Some of you may know that we camped for years and needless to say, mosquitoes are more prevalent in the woods and on the water.
+Filling a group of planters with mosquito repelling plants was a must on our deck at the camp.

-Here is a picture of our deck featuring geraniums and lemon grass.
+Here is a picture of our deck at the camp featuring geraniums and lemon grass.

 Did you know that?
 I did not.